 I love John Paul the Great because of his human-ness.
 But what we often forget is that all of the saints were human, each with his or her unique strengths and weaknesses.
 St. Teresa of Avila: God’s Troublemaker is a manga-style graphic novel by Song-I Yun.
 Song-I relates St. Teresa’s spirited, willful actions as a child in Spain, then later as the foundress of a reformed Carmelite order.
 But unlike a willful child whose actions serve her own desires, this future Doctor of the Church was a rebel for Christ and a role model for young Christian women everywhere.
 An engaging read for ages eight and up.

-A second graphic novel tells the story of Mother Teresa of Calcutta, set to be canonized the first weekend in September.
-She is perhaps one of the most complex, enigmatic saints of the Church, experiencing long periods of darkness in which she felt as though God was truly absent from her life.
+Mother Teresa is perhaps one of the most complex, enigmatic saints of the Church, experiencing long periods of darkness in which she felt as though God was truly absent from her life.
 But Didier Chardez’s Mother Teresa of Kolkata is as accessible as it is riveting, tracing this amazing woman’s undying devotion to Christ and the dignity of life.
 Suitable for ages eight and up.

-Another impending occasion in the Church is the 100th anniversary of Our Lady of Fatima.
+The story of Our Lady of Fatima is a beautiful one to share with our children.
 Families who would like to learn about the children to whom Mary revealed herself should check out Blesseds Jacinta and Francisco Marto: Shepherds of Fatima by Anne Eileen Heffernan, FSP.
 Sweet illustrations and an accessible text make this picture book appropriate for ages six and up.

-This titles I’ve suggested are only a few of the wonderful biographies of the saints for kids.
-They give a much brighter, more focused picture of these courageous men and women than good old Butler’s, making them the perfect complement to any family library.
+The titles I’ve suggested are only a few of the wonderful books available for children to learn about the saints.
+As a whole, they give a much brighter, more focused picture of these courageous men and women than Butler’s, making them the perfect complement to any family library.